 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Head and Neck Cancer.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

-Head and neck cancer is a term used to describe a number of different malignant tumors that can develop in or around the throat, larynx (voice box), nose, sinuses, and mouth.
+Head and neck cancer is a term used to describe a number of different malignant tumors that develop in or around the throat, larynx, nose, sinuses, and mouth (see below).

-Most head and neck cancers are squamous cell carcinomas, meaning they begin in the flat, squamous cells that make up the thin surface layer (called the epithelium) of the structures in the head and neck.
-Directly beneath this lining, some areas of the head and neck have a layer of moist tissue, called the mucosa.
+Most head and neck cancers are squamous cell carcinomas, meaning they begin in the flat, squamous cells that make up the thin surface layer of the structures in the head and neck.
+Directly beneath this lining, which is called the epithelium, some areas of the head and neck have a layer of moist tissue, called the mucosa.
 If a cancer is limited to the squamous layer of cells, it is called carcinoma in situ.
 If the cancer has grown beyond this cell layer and moved into the deeper tissue, then it is called invasive squamous cell carcinoma.
 If the cancer starts in the salivary glands, the tumor will usually be classified as an adenocarcinoma, adenoid cystic carcinoma , or mucoepidermoid carcinoma.

 Types of head and neck cancer

 Laryngeal and Hypopharyngeal Cancer .
-The larynx (commonly called the voice box) is a tube-shaped organ in the neck that is important for breathing, talking, and swallowing.
+The larynx is commonly called the voice box.
+It is a tube-shaped organ in the neck that is important for breathing, talking, and swallowing.
 It is located at the top of the windpipe, or trachea.
-The hypopharynx (also called the gullet) is the lower part of the throat that surrounds the larynx.
+The hypopharynx is also called the gullet.
+It is the lower part of the throat that surrounds the larynx.

 Nasal Cavity and Paranasal Sinus Cancer .
 The nasal cavity is the space just behind the nose where air passes on the way to the throat.
 The paranasal sinuses are the air-filled areas that surround the nasal cavity.